1962

 With this pathetic exhibition during a major event in the movie industry, some thought she was over.

-Just to be sure, the Fox sent to her home the costume designers who took the measures in order to make a custom-made dressmaker's form and design her costumes.
+Just to be sure, the Fox sent costume designers at her home who took her measures to design her costumes.
 Marilyn was very cooperative.

-Considering the circumstances, Dr Greenson had to review his own plans.
-Before Marilyn's trip in New York, he had planned to go to Switzerland with his wife, whose mother had just had an attack.
-The couple intended to travel a little bit in Europe.
+Given the circumstances, Dr Greenson had to change his own schedule.
+Before Marilyn's trip to New York, he had planned to travel to Switzerland with his wife, whose mother just had had an attack.
+The couple planned to take advantage of it and travel a litlle bit through Europe.

-On their way back, he would stop in New York to see his publisher (he was writing a book "The Technique and Practice of Psychoanalysis").
+On their way back, he'd stop in New York to meet hos publisher (he was writing a book "The Technique and Practice of Psychoanalysis").

 Since his diagnosis on Marilyn's borderline personality, he was perfectly aware of her fear to be abandonned.